dh4rm4/config_files/README.md

 # pegasus_setup

+## 1. Distrib Instalation
-1. When installing Debian to your computer, do NOT select to install "Debian Desktop" or ANY desktop option.
+When installing Debian to your computer, do NOT select to install "Debian Desktop" or ANY desktop option.
 Instead, install print server and system base *only* (nothing else).
 Complete the install and reboot.

-2. Login and Install git
+## 2. Login and Install git
 ```
 Login: [username]
 Pass: *******